 We now know that this paint poses serious health risks, especially for children; and thankfully, since 1978, the manufacture of lead-based paint has been banned in the U.S.

-Lead poisoning happens when too much lead gets into the body through the skin or if it is inhaled or swallowed.
+An individual can develop lead poisoning when too much lead gets into the body through the skin or if it is inhaled or swallowed.

 Lead poisoning can cause symptoms, including: